 Transplant agapanthus, azaleas, bleeding hearts, camellias, cinerarias, clematis, cyclamens, ornamental cabbage and kale, gaillardias, hollies, primroses, Iceland and Oriental poppies, violas, violets, and wisteria, broccoli, Brussels sprouts, cabbages, cauliflower, chard, garlic, kale, leeks, lettuce, green and bulb onions, flat-leaf parsley, radishes, and savoy spinach.
 Plant cole crops up to the first set of leaves to prevent their maturing into weak, leggy, less-productive plants.

-IRRIGATION: Plants are looking fresh and clean after all the rain.
-I have not had to water much because we had a good rainfall a few weeks back, but it’s important to pay attention to your watering, especially when we have such dry weather as we’ve had these last few weeks.
+IRRIGATION: It’s important to pay attention to your watering, especially if we have cold, dry weather as we’ve had these last few weeks.
 Take care to deep soak the plants you planted in the fall, including your natives.
 They need to be storing up water for the summer months.

 INDOOR PLANTS: Finally, give some attention to your indoor plants.
 The windows are shut tight, our heaters are on, and the plants dry out faster.
 I like to put my plants outside when it is raining, but timing is everything because if they are left out the sun will burn the leaves and cold night weather will damage them, so it is a bit labor intensive.
 Alternatively, you can stick the plants in the shower under cool water for a good rinse.
 The plants will be happier for it.
 Set out water containers to catch rainwater; use the water to refresh houseplants.